Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 4. Glean (Enterprise Knowledge Assistant)

 Enables internal enterprise search across platforms like Slack, Docs, Notion, and GitHub by decomposing complex employee queries into simpler sub-questions and retrieving relevant information from diverse systems in multiple retrieval steps.
+Understanding tokenization at this stage explains how those systems break queries into manageable units before matching them to the right documents.

 Example: “How to deal with security in frontend apps?”→initial docs→ask the working knowledge expert about OAuth's config or code policies.